rohgarg/split-cuda/README.md

 ## TODO

- - [x] Add wrappers/trampolines around mmap/sbrk functions for upper half's libc.
-In addition to lower half's ld.so, lower half's libc can also make these calls.
-We want to keep track of mmaps and "virtualize" the sbrk calls in order to force it to use the lower half's heap.
+ - [x] Add wrappers/trampolines around mmap/sbrk functions for upper-half's
+       libc.
+In addition to lower-half's ld.so, lower-half's libc can also make these calls.
+We want to keep track of mmaps and "virtualize" the sbrk calls in order to force it to use the lower-half's heap.
  - [x] Add a dlsym-like API in the lower half to figure out addresses of CUDA API
- - [x] Test calling a CUDA function (through upper-half's dlsym API) from the upper half
+ - [x] Test calling a CUDA function (through lower-half's dlsym API) from the upper half
  - [ ] Add checkpoint-restart logic from mini-DMTCP assignment